 - 3.1 Selection of Entries Entries for the event are selected through a proposal system consisting of the evaluation of the application submitted by teams desiring to participate.
-The sponsor may select up to thirty proposals total from the classic, open, advanced, and electric-solar power divisions to participate in the event.
-The sponsor may also select up to 5 proposals from the demonstration division to participate in the event.
+The sponsor may select up to forty proposals total to participate in the event.
 The sponsor reserves the right to reject any proposal. - 3.2 Teams and Drivers Any number of people may act as the team, however, during the event, it is suggested that a manageable core team of approximately twelve members be designated as "the team." - 3.3 Team Provisions During each event, special meal opportunities are provided to the teams in the form of an Opening Banquet and one meal per day.
 The event will provide each team with identification tags and meal tickets for up to 12 team members and 2 chaperones per team.
 Larger teams must make reimbursement arrangements with the sponsor prior to arriving at the event.
 A special water facility will be provided to the teams at the event start, required stops, impound, and qualifiers.
 All other water requirements must be supplied by the teams. - 3.4 Makeup of Teams Teams, including drivers, will consist of high school students in grades 9-12.
 Twelfth grade includes the summer following the student's last year in high school.
 Team members must be from the same school district. - 3.5 Qualifiers Each team must successfully participate in a qualifier before they will be allowed to compete in the main event.
 Qualifiers will be held preceding the event.
-The qualifier will hereinafter be referred to as "scrutineering."
+The qualifier will hereinafter be referred to as "scrutineering" and Stage One.